Lee-W/main-blog/content/pages/about-me.md

 * Managed the executive team with 16 members
 * Organized two months of full-time courses and a one-semester 3 credit course
-* Reviewed the teaching proposal of Python course, "Programming Design Foundation"
+* Reviewed the teaching proposal of the Python course, "Programming Design Foundation"
 * Designed exercises for "Data Structure," the first section of "Computer Science Foundations"
 * Lectured "Web Programming, Database/Cloud Computing," the fourth section of "Computer Science Foundations"